13Purp/2DActionPlatformer/README.md

             -Calling their Shoot method acts as a rapid fire, while the strongShoot method acts more like a shotgun -ZapBullets represent a bolt of electricty with randomly generated visuals used for the purpose of damaging Enemies -Calling their Shoot method, again, acts as a rapid fire, while the strongShoot method acts as a bolt of thunder exploding on impact

+  -Interactable interface

+    -Declares the Interact method, invoked by the Player when near an object whose class implements the interface -Currently used by Lever class

+  -Lever class

+    -The lever can be pulled back and fourth by the Player when the Player is in close proximity -Currently, interacting with the Lever only changes the position of the Lever arm -Not yet implemented: Will be able to open doors or trigger certain in-game events

   -Weapon class

     -The weapon is held by objects implementing the Controller interface and "fires"  Bullets -Weapons follow a target (The mouse cursor in case of Player holding it or a position set by the object holding the Weapon)
     -The display of weapons can be turned off by the class holding them (by calling the displayWeapon method of said Weapon), used to represent a fighting/idle state
     -The switching of bullets is implemented using the Strategy design pattern

+  -SpriteManager class

+    -Used mainly by objects implementing the Interactable interface to switch Sprite between active and inactive state (such as changing the direction of the Lever arm)

   -WorldCache class